keboola/connection-docs/components/extractors/database/mysql/index.md

 **Procedure**

-Submit a SQL query to the source database to create a table that is consistent with the required structure, as shown in the following example:
+Submit an SQL query to the source database to create a table that is consistent with the required structure, as shown in the following example:

 The following example shows a CREATE TABLE command that creates a three-column debezium_signal table: